Last Updated on August 6, 2022

 8 years ago I decided to take the plunge and start the ball rolling for my first ‘solo’ trip.
 It didn’t stay solo for long, it was spent with 70 other people like me and then hundreds of kids…yep, I signed up for Camp America when I was 19 years old for the craziest summer of my life.
+You must have seen all the movies about American Summer Camps?!
 I laughed, I cried and I ate far too much but I wouldn’t have changed the experience for anything.

 I had child care experience through Saturday jobs, but at the time, didn’t have any teaching/coaching experience.
 This didn’t seem to matter.
 On my application, I said I enjoyed doing ropes and climbing courses but had never lead them but was willing to learn.
 Next thing I know, a camp in up-state New York had contacted me asking if I wanted to be a Ropes counsellor.
 I could NOT stop grinning while reading the email and watching the camp’s promo video.
 They had a lake for water sports, a swimming pool, heaps of land sports on offer, horses, alpacas and a bunch of other stuff on top!